 City of Niagara Falls website, Genealogy and family Search (Atcherley); photograph of memorial inscription at Fairview Cemetery.

 The Toronto City Directory 1921.
 Volume XLIV.
 Page 86.
-Copy available at Archive.org (see page 62 of DJVu version).
+Copy viewed at Internet Archive.

 Anon (1975), Charles Atcherley (obituary).
 In: The Review (Niagara Falls), 19 Jun 1975.